 Ditch the toxic people in your life

 We all have people in our lives we could do without.
 The type of characters who will put us down to make themselves feel better.
-The type of 'friends' who seemingly have your best interests at heart but are actually bitching about you behind your back.
+The kind of 'friends' who seemingly have your best interests at heart, but are bitching about you behind your back.
 As long as you continue to hang around with these vampires, you are disrespecting yourself and blocking happiness.
 Get rid of toxic people and replace them with the type of friends who are happy that you're happy, who believe in you and who only want you to be a success.

 Get out of your comfort zone

-Public speaking, business meetings, pitches... whatever you're afraid of – get out there and do it!
-To build confidence you have to push yourself and that means doing things you'd rather avoid.
+Public speaking, business meetings, pitches – whatever you're afraid of – get out there and do it!
+To build confidence, you have to push yourself, and that means doing things you'd rather avoid.
 I used to hate public speaking, so one day I agreed to speak at an event in the Midlands.
 I did lots of preparation and was incredibly nervous in the days leading up to the evening.

 What happened when I finally stood up in front of everyone on the night?
 Yes, I was nervous.
-Yes, even shaking a little.
+Yes, I was even shaking a little.
 But once I got into the flow of my talk, I started to enjoy myself.
-I even made everyone laugh a few times.
-And now I'm happy to do talks for any size of audience.
+I also made everyone laugh a few times.
+And now I'm happy to do talks for any size of the audience.
 My advice?
 If an opportunity comes along that you would tend to avoid – go for it!
 Get out of your comfort zone to build that confidence.

 Go to lots of networking events

 Talking to other people is a skill in itself.
 Many people find it incredibly hard to talk to strangers, let alone go up to others and start chatting.
-I'm very lucky because I've never had a problem with talking to people (as many of my family and friends would tell you).
+I'm fortunate because I've never had a problem with talking to people (as many of my family and friends would tell you).
 But what do you do if you hate networking events because you haven't the confidence to meet new people?
 You do exactly what you want to avoid.
-You go to networking events and you go up to people and talk to them.
+You go to networking events, and you go up to people and talk to them.
 It's the only way you'll learn how to do it.

 Remember, people are just people.
-In the unlikely event that you go up to someone and they're unfriendly, simply smile and say "It was nice talking, I'm off to mingle some more...".
+In the unlikely event that you go up to someone and they're unfriendly, smile and say "It was nice talking, I'm off to mingle some more...".
 Don't take it personally if people aren't as warm and inviting as you'd like.
 It's their problem, not yours.

 Focus on your skills